Hiring for Indigenous Designated Positions Policy

 1. Introduction and Purpose

-As Loyalist College work towards establishing culturally safe spaces for Indigenous employees and students in classrooms and on campuses, it is integral that hiring processes for Indigenous specific positions include verification of Indigenous citizenship/membership of candidates.
+As Loyalist College works toward establishing culturally safe spaces for Indigenous employees and students in classrooms and on campuses, it is integral that hiring processes for Indigenous specific positions include confirmation of Indigenous citizenship/membership of candidates.

 2. Application